theseanl/tscc/README.md

  - Integration with [Closure Templates](https://github.com/google/closure-templates) and [Closure Stylesheets](https://github.com/google/closure-stylesheets).
 Both tools produce Javascript sources that are meant to be consumed by Closure Compiler.
 As separate companion packages `tscc-templates` and `tscc-styles`, it will be possible to pipe these intermediate output to closure compiler, and produce typescript module declaration files that will provide type information of templates.
  - Providing an ergonomic API for using closure-annotated JS files together with transpiled TS files.
+ - Providing an API for returning gulp stream.